merely-useful/py-rse/index.md

 ## Programs and Modules {#scripting-main}

-To create a Python program that can run from the command line, the first thing we do is to add the following to the bottom of the file:
+To create a Python program that can run from the command line,\index{Python!program vs.\ module}
+the first thing we do is to add the following to the bottom of the file:

 ```python